 Hualien is a city located on the beautiful east coast of Taiwan.
 We spent 3 days in Hualien and used this relaxed city as a base to explore the famous Taroko Gorge and the gorgeous Qingshui Cliffs.

 Besides these impressive natural phenomena, there are lots of other fun things to do in Hualien.
-Stroll around the night market and sample the local cuisine, visit Nanbin Park and
+Stroll around the night market and sample the local cuisine, visit Nanbin Park and explore the East Coast National Scenic Area.

 This post contains affiliate links.